-(Competence Training and Awareness is now found in clauses 7.2 and 7.3 in the ISO 9001:2015 Standard.)
-Managing a company requires more than just making sure processes move smoothly and outputs reach quality standards.
-It also requires the careful and considerate oversight of your personnel – the individuals who are responsible for making sure those processes and outputs meet your benchmarks.
+2020 Update: Managing a company requires more than just making sure processes move smoothly and outputs reach quality standards.
+It also requires the careful and considerate oversight of your personnel – the individuals who are responsible for making sure your processes and outputs meet your benchmarks.

-Because of their impact on your organization, it’s important to provide proper quality awareness training.
-By creating ISO 9001 awareness training material, you will ensure your employees efforts comply with standard regulations and that risk associated with human error is minimized.
+Because of their impact on your organization, it’s important to provide proper quality awareness training to your team.
+By creating ISO 9001 awareness training material, you will ensure your employees’ efforts comply with standard regulations and that risk associated with human error is minimized.

 ISO Quality Awareness Definition